 Use a reasoning model to think about architecture.
 This kind of thinking always benefits from immersion and time and sometimes it’s hard to even stop.
 Reasoning models can give you a leg up in a matter of minutes. o1, Grok 3, etc.

 Use a workhorse to write general code.
 That is, anything from small bugs through to a small feature.
 Sonnet 3.5 is great.
-Allowing Cursor to auto-select from your request is also fine most of the time.
+Sonnet 3.7 is currently too conscientious!

 The context window is important.
 If you have a long chat, you’ll have a large context window.
 The effectiveness of your discussion will decrease.
 It’s that simple.
 This indicates you haven’t done the work to think about what you’re doing.

-Keep a record of your original question.
+Record your original question.
 No matter what, sometimes you’re going to lose track of what’s happening and what you’re trying to do.
 That’s part of being human.
 Nothing wrong with it.
-Feel free to delete and start again.
-There are no sunk costs with LLM-generated code.
+Feel free to delete the code (you kept your Git clean, right?) and start again.

 Don’t anthropomorphise the LLM.
 It’s awesome auto-complete, not a person.
 You’re not being judged, and no one’s watching you, so feel free to ask dumb questions.
-If you get frustrated with the LLM, pay attention to that and chill out.
-Take a break and start again.
+If you get frustrated with the LLM, pay attention to that, take a break and start again.

-Keep up with what’s happening!
+Keep up with what’s happening.
 Take note of what other people in your scene are doing and make space to test it out yourself.
-Sure, there’s a huge amount of noise but small experiments are surprisingly easy and sometimes they pay off (see the feature rules idea below).
-If you get stuck, follow Eric and Simon.
+Sure, there’s a huge amount of noise but small experiments are easy and sometimes they pay off.

-Use this cursor rule.
-Your mileage may vary but because I’m just building web apps this works.
+Write your global rule.
+This one is good for web apps.
 “Be terse” is most important because, most of all, you have to manage the context window in your own head.

 Add feature summaries as project rules.
-Once you’ve completed a feature, write a summary and note what files used and add that to your project rules.
+Once you’ve completed a feature, write a summary (or ask your LLM to).
+Note the flow, the gotchas, what files used and add that to your project rules.

 Supply the right docs.
 Yes, you can supply URLs for crawling but sometimes you have to do more than that.
-Whether that’s for libraries or surrounding code, you may need to provide better, more specific documentation for an LLM. use Repomix as a cursor plugin or RepoPrompt’s code map feature.
+Whether that’s for libraries or surrounding code, you may need to provide specific documentation for an LLM.
+I use Repomix as an IDE plugin or RepoPrompt’s code map feature.
 Keep it under 32k tokens!

 Take a breath.
-Know where you’re at in the process.
+Checking where you are in the process is how you prevent yourself from getting emotional with the AI.
 If you ask an LLM for text, it goes brrrrrrr.
-You don’t want that, and you sure don’t want Mickey’s broomsticks swamping the basement of your mind; you want understanding and solutions.
+If you’re lazy and unintentional with those asks, you’ll get Mickey’s broomsticks swamping the basement of your mind in no time.
+You don’t want brrrrrrr, you want understanding and solutions.
 You are the bottleneck to that.

 As my strategies and tactics have formalised, and given new models and better interface tooling for their use, I feel more capable and productive.
 When I consider new ideas, I have more confidence to think bigger about complex UIs that previously I’d have postponed for fear of complexity and scope.
 I’m also thinking more about the product and less about the code.